 - All previous grants must be completed.
 A grantee with an “open grant” will be ineligible for new funding.
 Grantees who have not complied with previous grant deadlines and reports or receipts may not be eligible for new grant consideration.

-- Organizations seeking funding from the Pasadena Community Foundation may only receive ONE grant per cycle from the following grant programs: Animal Welfare, Capital, Education, Senior, Vista Nova.
+- Organizations seeking funding from the Pasadena Community Foundation may only receive ONE grant per year in one of the following cycles: Animal Welfare or Capital or Senior or Education or Vista Nova Grants.

 PCF Will Not Make Education Program Grants For or To: